-2.18.1 Indexing time
+2.18.1 Total indexing time

 - Definition: Total time used for indexing as reported by the indices stats API.
-Note that this is not Wall clock time (i.e. if M indexing threads ran for N minutes, we will report M N minutes, not N minutes). - Corresponding metrics key: indexing_total_time
+Note that this is not Wall clock time (i.e. if M indexing threads ran for N minutes, we will report M \ N minutes, not N minutes). - Corresponding metrics key: indexing total time

-2.18.2 Indexing throttle time
+2.18.2 Indexing time per shard